-Multi bit screwdrivers are generally crappyish quality but they’re handy as hell, especially for someone who has a tool drawer as opposed to a workshop.
+Multi bit screwdrivers are generally crappyish quality but they're handy as hell, especially for someone whose workshop is a drawer in the kitchen.
 In one screwdriver you get an assortment of usually 7 or 8 bits that fit into the head of the screwdriver.
-The thing I never liked about these screwdrivers is it’s a pain to change the head, especially if you’re in the middle of a job that requires 2 different screwdrivers.
+The thing I never liked about these screwdrivers is it's a pain to change the head, especially if you're in the middle of a job that requires 2 different screwdrivers.

 That's your basic kit.
 Yes it's missing many things.
 But like I said, it's a basic kit for basic needs.
 NOW we're going to take a look at the 10 things that you're going to need if you plan on being your very own household repair ninja / building guru.

 Advanced Tools for the Handy Homeowner